gakuzzzz/cookiesession/README.md

     - When you save unserializable objects at a session, you should make it serializable by using `HttpSessionActivationListener` etc.
     - But this is the same as using session replication.

+# Dependencies

+- JavaSE 5.0 or grater
+- ServletAPI 2.5 or grater
+- Apache Commons Codec 1.4 or grater
+- Apache Commons Logging 1.1 or grater

 # How to use

 Add a `filter` and a `filter-mapping` element into your `web.xml`